AHSPC/DRV8833_micropython/README.md

 Pin("LED").off()

 # NOTE: feel free to play with the frequency value!
 The frequency (how many PWM cycles per second
-# sent to the DRV pins) changes the behavior of the connected motors; notable, it changes the motors'
+# sent to the DRV pins) changes the behavior of the connected motors, especially at low throttle
-# behavior at low throttle values.
-We recommend values no lower than 1,000 and no higher than 200,000.
+# values. (based on very brief testing) We recommend values no lower than 1,000 and no higher than
-# 10,000 is a good default.
+# 200,000.
+40,000 is a good default.
 frequency = 40_000

 # Make sure to set the correct pins!